international prizes for unpublished & independently published novelists

 - The winner agrees to an interview which may be published on our site and in any media for publicity purposes

-- Entrants retain full copyright of their submissions, however by entering, all entrants give The Bath Novel Award permission to post the first chapter (or 3,000 words) of any shortlisted entries on our site
+- Entrants retain full copyright, however by entering, all shortlisted entrants give permission for us to post an extract of up to 5,000 words on our site

 - Entries which do not comply with the competition rules may be disqualified

 First, pay the entry fee of £22 per novel by one of three options:

 - Debit/credit card or PayPal account payment via the ‘Buy Now’ button

 - Cheque/postal orders (£GB only) payable to “The Bath Novel Award” and sent to: The Bath Novel Award, PO Box 5223, Bath, BA1 0UR, England, UK

 - Bank transfer: account number 22562591 (“The Bath Novel Award”) Sort Code 60-24-77 (Natwest Bank, Bath), referencing your novel’s title

 Then submit your novel by one of the two below options:

 - ONLINE: Save your novel extract (up to the first 5,000 words) and synopsis (one page) together in ONE pdf, .docx or Word document, then email to email@example.com quoting your novel’s title in the subject box.
 In the text of your email, please state your name, address, telephone number, novel title, genre, extract and approximate full manuscript word counts, plus your method of entry fee payment, mentioning if payment is made under a different name.
 Online entries are acknowledged by return email.
 (Please allow 24 hours for acknowledgement of any additional entries.)